InfiniteCoder01/.dotfiles/README.md

 # My .dotfiles
-Right now, my distro of choice is Arch with KDE and nix the package manager I use [dotbot](https://github.com/anishathalye/dotbot) for my dotfiles
+Right now, my distro of choice is NixOS with sway.